ptakpiotr/ocsdocsgenerator/README.md

 * C#

 ## Usage
-You have to download the Nuget package from nuget repo.
+You have to download repo and package it as Nuget Package.

 ### Steps to follow:
 ### 1. Decorate methods